formidablefrank/nvhpc-hpcx-cuda-booster-test/README.md

 The scripts assume the following software stack built using Spack:

-- NVHPC 25.11
+- NVHPC 25.11 (external module)
-- HPC-X 2.20
+- HPC-X 2.20 (external module)
 - CUDA 12.2.2 from the Spack environment (compatible with NVIDIA-SMI 535.274.02, Driver Version: 535.274.02, CUDA Version: 12.2)
-- NCCL
+- NCCL and CUDNN
-- HDF5 and NetCDF-C/Fortran built with MPI (HPC-X) and Fortran (NVHPC)
+- HDF5 and NetCDF-C/Fortran and Parallel NetCDF

 <!--The current NetCDF-C build is MPI-enabled but not pthread-backed async: